Akinwumi Adesina

-Akinwumi Adesina is a Nigerian economist, who served as the President of the African Development Bank from 2015 to 2025.
+Akinwumi Adesina (born 6 February 1960) is a Nigerian economist who served as the President of the African Development Bank from 2015 to 2025.
 He previously served as Nigeria's Minister of Agriculture and Rural Development.
 Until his appointment as Minister in 2010, he was Vice President of Policy and Partnerships for the Alliance for a Green Revolution in Africa (AGRA).
 He was elected as the President of the African Development Bank in 2015 and re-elected for a second term in 2020.
 He is the first Nigerian to hold the position.

 Early life and education

 Adesina was born to a Nigerian farmer in Ibadan, Oyo state.

+He spent part of his childhood in rural communities, an experience that later influenced his interest in agricultural economics and rural development.

-He attended Ejigbo Baptist High School (EBHS) and had a bachelor's degree in Agricultural Economics with First Class Honors from the University of Ife (now Obafemi Awolowo University), Nigeria in 1981.
+He attended Ejigbo Baptist High School (EBHS) and had a bachelor's degree in Agricultural Economics with First Class Honors from the University of Ife (now Obafemi Awolowo University), Nigeria, in 1981.
 He was the first student to be awarded this distinction by the university.
-He pursued further studies at Purdue University, Indiana and briefly returned to Nigeria in 1984, to get married.
+He pursued further studies at Purdue University, Indiana, and briefly returned to Nigeria in 1984, to get married.
 He obtained his Ph.D. in Agricultural Economics in 1988 from Purdue, where he won the outstanding Ph.D. thesis for his research work.